Hiking and Wildlife Watching in Yellowstone

 The Greater Yellowstone Area is home to 400 animal species, 10,000 hydrothermal features and over 900 miles of hiking trails.
 To see all the sights and species, you’d need a lifetime.

-But with the help of local naturalist guides who know the park inside out (and how to beat the crowds), you’ll gain unprecedented access to one of Earth’s richest ecosystems—discover secret spots where hard-to-find animals congregate and marvel at the miracles of the Yellowstone Supervolcano.
+But with the help of local naturalist guides and biologists who know the park inside out (and how to beat the crowds), you’ll gain unprecedented access to one of Earth’s richest ecosystems—discover secret spots where hard-to-find animals congregate and marvel at the miracles of the Yellowstone Supervolcano.

 - VISIT CLASSIC SITES